marszalekm/particles_in_box/README.md

 Script generates system of moving particles (points) confined in a box of a chosen size.
 When points reach (defined) vicinity of other ones, they form aggregates and continue moving together.
 Results are stored in xyz file.
+For visualization I recommend VMD or PyMOL.

 General workflow:
 1. Points of origin are generated and added to the file.